-IT skills gaps is not a new phenomenon, why is it a long running challenge not just for Europe but for the whole world?
+IT skills gaps is not a new phenomenon, why is it a long-running challenge not just for Europe but for the whole world?

 Two factors explain this lack of IT talent.
 On the one hand, we are not producing enough IT graduates.
 On the other, competence mismatches are rampant across all sectors, as technology rapidly evolves.

-The ongoing digitalisation of our society and economy is bringing about profound changes in working conditions and traditional job dynamics.
-Different sets of skills are urgently required to avoid further skills gaps and mismatches in the labour market.
+The ongoing digitalization of our society and economy is bringing about profound changes in working conditions and traditional job dynamics.
+Different sets of skills are urgently required to avoid further skills gaps and mismatches in the labor market.
 The image of IT as the domain of guys and geeks doesn’t help – part of professionalizing IT is about putting those who work in the field on the same status level as doctors and lawyers.
 After all, the work done by IT professionals is just as important.